visforvali/ws297y/alt-grading.md

 Grading is the worst part of teaching (for me) and learning (for you).
 Grades cause anxiety, self-doubt, combativeness, plagiarism, and GenAI use.
 To counter this, I use an "ungrading" schema: a system that prioritizes learning over grades and rewards experimentation and even the screw-ups that happen when we try out what were learning.
 This assessment method is designed to support learning as an ongoing, dynamic, trial-and-error process of emulation, experimentation, revision, reflection, and social collaboration.

-Nothing in this class needs to be perfect or polished, but this doesn't mean anything goes.
-I can't measure how hard you feel you tried or give "effort points" for work that ignores the course material.
+Nothing in this class needs to be perfect or polished, but I can't measure how hard you feel you tried or give "effort points" for work that ignores the course material.
 I need measurable evidence of how you're engaging in the class: e.g., frequency of participation, use of feedback, your writerly choices in assignments, etc.

 # Basic Checklist ✅